 To add your files, folders, and drives to the Locking list, click on the 'Add' button on the top menu.
 You will then be given a pull down menu with options to add your files, folders, or drives.

-To add a File to the Locking list, simply click on the 'Add File(s)' option in the pull down menu, and select your file(s).
-Once you select your file(s), click on 'OK' to confirm.
+To add Files to the Locking list, simply click on the ‘Add File(s)’ option in the pull down menu, and select your file(s).
+You can also select multiple files.
+Once you select your file(s), click on ‘Add’.

-To add a Folder to the Locking list, simply click on the 'Add Folder(s)' option in the pull down menu, and select your folder(s).
-Once you select your folder(s), click on 'OK' to confirm.
+To add a Folder to the Locking list, simply click on the ‘Add Folder(s)’ option in the pull down menu, and select your folder(s).
+Once you select your folder(s), click ‘Add’.

-To add a Drive to the Locking list, simply click on the 'Add Drives(s)' option in the pull down menu, and select your drive(s).
-Once you select your drive(s), click on 'OK' to confirm.
+To add a Drive to the Locking list, simply click on the ‘Add Drives(s)’ option in the pull down menu, and select your drive(s).
+Once you select your drive(s), click ‘Add’.

 Please note that you can Lock and Unlock individual items by just selecting the file, folder or drive and clicking on the 'Lock' or 'Unlock' button.
 This way, except for the file you selected and performed Locking and Unlocking operation on, the rest of the items in the locking list will remain Locked.

-Also note that even though you can add folder(s) and drive(s) containing Locker files (.flka, flkb, flk), you CANNOT add Locker files directly to the Locking list.
-Furthermore, all restricted files, folders, and drives, as well as files with similar names on the Lock list, System Drives, Virtual Drives, USB Drives, Memory Card, Camera, and any other external drives CANNOT be added to the Lock list for Lock protection.
+Also note that even though you can add folder(s) and drive(s) containing Locker files (flk, flka, flkb), you CANNOT add Locker files directly to the Locking list.
+Furthermore, all restricted files, folders, and drives, as well as System Drives, Virtual Drives, USB Drives, Memory Card, Camera, and any other external drives CANNOT be added to the Lock list for Lock protection.

 How do I remove the Lock from files, folders, and drives?